AubreyHatake/Note-taker/README.md

 # Note-taker

-My app is deployed on Heroku, here is the link! https://mynote-creator-app.herokuapp.com/notes In this app the user is able to take notes, delted notes, and fix existing notes.
+My app is deployed on Heroku, here is the link! https://mynote-creator-app.herokuapp.com/notes In this app the user is able to take notes and delete notes.
 Click on the link to check it out!!

 ## User Story
 AS A small business owner